 Configure and use zsh

 After installation, you need to configure the Zsh and replace your bash shell.
 To do that, open the terminal and run the below command.
-Change the username as per your system (root in below example).
+Change the username to your system (root in the example below).

 - First, find out the executable path of Zsh.